dan2380/SudokuGame/README.md

 # How to Run

--sudokuSolver.py: just input board values and run it to solve the board for you
+-sudokuSolver.py: just input board values and run it to solve the board for you <br>
 -sudokuGameGraphicGUI: on local terminal type "pip install pygame", then run the sudokuGameGraphicGUI.py file

 # Instructions